 Tie the rope in a loop around a solid object such as a doorknob or branch.
 Load the netting shuttle with 550 paracord and cut off the excess from the coil.
 Tie the end of the loaded cord to the rope.

 Hold the gauge stick horizontally beneath the loop, behind the cord.
 Wind the shuttle around the stick, pulling it up through the loop and down to the right side.
-Secure the rope here with your thumb while tying a half-hitch around the base of the loop, snug against the upper surface of the stick.
+Secure the rope here with your thumb while tying a half-hitch around the base of the loop, making it snug against the upper surface of the stick.